Dragon8029/100-days-of-code/Attempt5.md

 Missed coding yesterday.
 Carried on today by finishing up the last chapter in Jon Duckett's Javascript & jQuery book.
 Most of the code is working, but there are a couple bugs to sort out.
 I will work on fixing them tomorrow.

 ---

+## D6:
+*Feb 10, 2019*

+Managed to fix most of the bugs in my code, but am currently stumped as to why the submit button is still working when I have added preventDefault() to my code.
+I even compared my code to the "follow along" code.
+Everything seems to match.